 Some of the toughest anti-drug laws are implemented in Indonesia, where a drug user could get 10-15 years in jail.
 And as with other countries that use capital punishment for drug offenders, it reserves the maximum penalty for drug dealers, usually dispatched by firing squad.

 If alcohol is illegal in this Islamic kingdom, you can only imagine how illicit drugs are treated there.
 As with alcohol, penalties for possession and consumption of illicit drugs are severe, from public flogging to harsh jail sentences.
 Drug traffickers, meanwhile, get the same penalty as murderers and rapists: a public beheading.

-From January 2005 to May 2006, China has convicted more than 53,000 people for various drug offenses, with more than 22,000 handed down harsh penalties including life imprisonment or the death penalty, even for non-violent drug offenses such as drug smuggling, trafficking, and production.
-And if there’s a country that beats Saudi Arabiaand the rest of the world for that matterin sheer number of executions, it’s China.
-An estimated 470 people were executed in China in 2007, many of them drug offenders.
+In a 5-month period, China has convicted more than 53,000 people for various drug offenses, with more than 22,000 handed down harsh penalties including life imprisonment or the death penalty, even for non-violent drug offenses such as drug smuggling, trafficking, and production.
+And if there's a country that beats Saudi Arabia—and the rest of the world for that matter—in sheer number of executions, it's China.
+An estimated 470 people were executed in China back in 2007, many of them drug offenders.

 7. United Arab Emirates

 The United Arab Emirates is one of the 20 or so countries which hands down capital punishment against drug offenders.
 The much scarier aspect of the UAE's drug laws, however, is the fact that people get arrested there even for just an infinitesimal trace of any drug deemed illicit in the country.

 Consider this: a Swiss national was sentenced to four years in prison after customs officials at Dubai airport found three poppy seeds on his clothes, presumably from a bread roll he ate at Heathrow Airport in London before his flight to Dubai!